amperity/amperity-docs/amperity_reference/source/file_uploads.rst

 #.
 In the **Email** field, select a incoming field to have the data mapped to that field.
 #.
 Click **Save**.

-   .. note:: In order for the uploaded customer list to appear on the **Segment Editor**, you will need to add the Amperity ID field as a column or add the email field as a column to the .CSV file.
+   .. note:: In order for the uploaded customer list to appear on the **Segment Editor**, you will need to add the Amperity ID field as a column or add the email field as a column to the CSV file.

 .. file-uploads-via-c360-steps-end